ctrueden/ctrueden.github.io/_posts/2004-09-29-democracy-is-the-new-religion.md

 * * *

-"Modern globalization
+> Modern globalization
-coupled with condemnations
+> coupled with condemnations
-unnecessary death
+> unnecessary death
-matador corporations
+> matador corporations
-puppeting your frustrations with a blinded flag
+> puppeting your frustrations with a blinded flag
-manufacturing consent is the name of the game
+> manufacturing consent is the name of the game
-the bottom line is money and nobody gives a fuck
+> the bottom line is money and nobody gives a fuck
-4,000 hungry children leave us per hour from starvation
+> 4,000 hungry children leave us per hour from starvation
-while billions are spent creating death showers"
+> while billions are spent creating death showers

-\--System of a Down, "Boom!"
+—System of a Down, "Boom!"